EricDarve/NLA/_sources/content/orthogonal_iteration.md

 ## Second Proof of Convergence

 We provide another convergence proof that is not based on the use of orthogonal projections and the idea of deflation.

-This proof is more precise but also significantly more technical.
+**This proof is more precise but also significantly more technical and is optional.**

 It will give us a precise convergence rate for the method depending on the ratio $\lambda_{p+1} / \lambda_p$.

 ```{admonition} Summary of key ideas and results
 :class: tip